nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 permalink: /integrate/connector-tutorial
 ---

-We've summarized all the information you need to get an Connector up and running in this tutorial.
+We've summarized all the information you need to get a Connector up and running in this tutorial.

 # Testing the Connector